 6. Take care of your needs, too.

-Enneagram Type 2 moms often spend a lot of their time and mental energy keeping track of and taking care of everyone else’s needs.
+Enneagram 2 moms often spend much of their time and mental energy keeping track of and caring for everyone else’s needs.
 As a parent who is a 2, remember to take care of yourself and meet your own needs each day, as well.
-Otherwise, you are likely to eventually find yourself in an unhealthy place of martyrdom and resentment.
+Otherwise, you will eventually find yourself in an unhealthy place of martyrdom and resentment.
 Don’t neglect your own needs to make your kids and everyone else around you happy.
 (Because if mama ain’t happy, ain’t nobody happy!)

-If you don’t know your Enneagram type yet and would like to find out, it’s as easy as taking a test online.
-You can take the Riso-Hudson Enneagram Type Indicator (RHETI) for $12 or read through The Enneagram Institute’s descriptions of the nine types.
-There is also a free enneagram type test available through Your Enneagram Coach.
+If you don’t know your Enneagram type yet and want to find out, it’s as easy as taking a test online.
+You can take the Riso-Hudson Enneagram Type Indicator (RHETI) here for $12 or read through The Enneagram Institute’s descriptions of the nine types here.
+There is also a free enneagram-type test available through Your Enneagram Coach here.